Is a Prenup Right for You?

 - There may be state laws that cover all of the issues you want to address without a prenup.
-On the other hand, there may be certain issues in your situation that aren't covered by the law, and would nudge you towards clarifying the issue in a prenup.
+On the other hand, there may be certain issues in your situation that are not covered by the law could encourage you to clarify the issue in a prenup.

 - A prenup can't include child support or child custody issues.
 The court has the final say in calculating child support.
 The court determines child support based on a "best interest of the child" standard, with several factors at play.